Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

           Reaching Ring) in EE/newer Fixpack games.
         * Lowercased all sound references in dialogue to fix audio issues on case-sensitive file systems.
+Version 45: (updated by CamDawg)
+        * Fixed bug where the Sorcerian Ring formula was not accounting for the alternate Reaching Ring in BG2EE.